TomatorCZ/master-thesis/Notes/Thesis/Proposal.md

 class Baz<T1,T2> {...}
 ```

-3. It could make sense to specify just a wrapper of some type which gives us general API doesn't involving it's type arguments.
-It would say that the part of the code just care about the wrapper.
-However, we think that it doesn't give us much freedom because type arguments usually appears in public API and only few of them are for internal use.
+3. It could make sense to specify just a wrapper of some type that gives us general API that doesn't involve its type arguments.
+It would say that the part of the code just cares about the wrapper.
+However, we think that it doesn't give us much freedom because type arguments usually appear in public API and only a few of them are for internal use.

 ```csharp
 Wrapper<> temp = ...